MySQL | DECIMAL and NUMERIC

 column_name DECIMAL(M,D)

-: total number of digits.
+M: total number of digits.
 Defaults to 10.
 Maximum is 65.

-: number of digits after the decimal point.
+D: number of digits after the decimal point.
 Defaults to 0.
 Maximum is 30.

-sign (if applicable) are not counted in M
+The decimal point and - sign (if applicable) are not counted in M (total number of digits).

 Example

-If we made the below column declaration for a column called score
+If we made the below column declaration for a column called score:

 score DECIMAL(4,1)

 We are able to store any value with 4 digits including 1 decimal.
-Therefore the range of values that could be stored in this column would be -999.9
+Therefore the range of values that could be stored in this column would be -999.9 to 999.9

-To create a table test
+To create a table test with column score declared as NUMERIC:

 CREATE TABLE test (score NUMERIC(4,1));